-Usage-based insurance is a newer option offered by auto insurance companies that adjusts your premiums based on how you actually drive, as opposed to how people in your statistical demographic group are likely to drive.
+Usage-based insurance is an option offered by auto insurance companies that adjusts your premiums based on how you actually drive, as opposed to how people in your statistical demographic group are likely to drive.
 Usage-based car insurance comes in two main forms:

-According to the most recent rates from the NAIC’s Auto Insurance Database Report, there is a huge variance between premium rates in each state, with drivers in New Jersey paying nearly twice as much for a policy containing all three coverages than someone in North Dakota.
+According to the most recent rates from the NAIC’s Auto Insurance Database Report, there is a huge variance between premium rates in each state, with drivers in New Jersey paying nearly twice as much for a full-coverage policy than someone in North Dakota.
 Louisiana has the highest combined premiums on average; Idaho has the lowest.

-The average cost of car insurance liability cost is $538.73 nationwide.
-To add collision and comprehensive coverage will cost an additional $322.61 and $148.04, respectively, on average.
+The average cost of car insurance liability coverage is $556.51 nationwide.
+To add collision and comprehensive coverage will cost an additional $342.40 and $153.32, respectively, on average.